jcherven/jummidark.vim/README.md

 It's just a colorscheme.
 With slightly reduced color noise and dissonance compared to others.
 It's not minimalist but definitely not maximalist.
 Jummidark.vim has been forked from original work by [kamykn's dark-theme.vim](https://github.com/kamykn/dark-theme.vim)

 Thanks to the original work, this colorscheme is efficient in Vim, Neovim, and GUI variants.
-It supports 256-color terminals in addition to all the fancy ones.
+It supports simple 256-color terminals in addition to all the fancy ones.

-Shown here: NeoVim with coc.nvim, [taboo.vim](https://github.com/gcmt/taboo.vim), and the native statusline; javascript in 14pt Iosevka; highlighting with [vim-polyglot](https://github.com/sheerun/vim-polyglot).
+Shown here: NeoVim with coc.nvim, [taboo.vim](https://github.com/gcmt/taboo.vim), and the native statusline; javascript/jsx in 14pt Iosevka; highlighting with [vim-polyglot](https://github.com/sheerun/vim-polyglot).
 ![Screenshot](https://raw.githubusercontent.com/jcherven/jummidark.vim/master/screenshots/specimen-nodejs.png "Nodejs in a single pane")
 ![Screenshot](https://raw.githubusercontent.com/jcherven/jummidark.vim/master/screenshots/specimen-jsx-gui.png "React JSX in multiple panes with nvim's Pmenu")